XimenaLargo/ClinicaDentalApp/README.md

 # Clinica Dental App 🏣🦷

-*Bienvenidos a la clinica dental app, una aplicación diseñada para realizar peticiones CRUD de los odontologos, pacientes y turnos de una clinica dental.*
+*Welcome to the dental clinic app, an application designed to perform CRUD requests of dentists, patients and shifts of a dental clinic.*

-### Acerca del proyecto 🚀
+### About the project 🚀
-Este proyecto se desarrollo utilizando JAVA, Spring e Hibernate para la construción de una API REST que permitiera realizar el CRUD completo de una clinica dental.
-Como base de datos se utilizó H2 Database y Spring Data JPA para el manejo de la misma, finalmente la parte de la conexión a la API con el FrontEnd se realizó utilizando Javascript.
+This project was developed using JAVA, Spring and Hibernate to build a REST API to perform the complete CRUD of a dental clinic.
+H2 Database and Spring Data JPA were used to manage the database, finally the connection to the API with the FrontEnd was done using Javascript.
-### 🚨 Requerimientos
+### 🚨 Requirements

-Este proyecto fue creado con Spring utilizando las siguientes herramientas:
+This project was created with Spring using the following tools:

 - [Spring Initializr](https://start.spring.io/)

 - [Java 17](https://www.oracle.com/co/java/technologies/downloads/#java17)